 If you are unable to complete the application online, please give us a call and we can assist you.

 What to Bring

-Tail Wagger Application – Prior to bringing in your pup, a Tail Wagger Application must be digitally signed directly from your profile.
-If you cannot complete the application prior to your scheduled interview, you must arrive at least 15 minutes early to sign the application in person.
-Please understand that we do not accept paper applications.
-The application must be signed digitally from your computer or smart devise.
+Tail Wagger Waivers – Prior to bringing your pup, you must digitally sign a Tail Wagger Legal Waivers from your profile.
+If you cannot complete the application prior to your scheduled interview, please arrive at least 15 minutes early to sign the application in person.

-A quick release collar with your dog’s name and your contact information – For safety reasons, we require all dogs to have a collar with a quick release clasp, optimizing our chances of removing it quickly in case of an emergency.
-Belt buckle, pinch, martingale, and training collars are not accepted and must be removed.
-You can purchase a quick release collar from any major retailer.
-Click here for an example of a quick release collar.
+Identification – Provide a quick-release collar with your dog’s name and your contact information.
+For safety reasons, we require all dogs to have a collar with a quick-release clasp, optimizing our chances of removing it quickly in case of an emergency.
+Major retailers (Amazon, PetSmart, etc.) stock and sell quick-release collars.
+Click here for an example.

-We do not allow dogs to wear audio, shock, or pinch correctional collars in the facility.
+We do not allow dogs to wear belt buckle, martingale, training, audio, shock, or pinch correctional collars in the facility.